magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-breakpoints.md

 <h2>What's in this topic</h2>

-Breakpoints are used in stylesheets to set up the screen width at which the design switches from the mobile to the desktop version.
+Breakpoints are used in stylesheets to set up the screen width at which the design changes, for example from the mobile to the desktop version.
 Magento out of the box themes implement a list of [default breakpoints]({{site.gdeurl}}frontend-dev-guide/responsive-web-design/rwd_css.html#fedg_rwd_css_break).
-This topic describes how to set breakpoints in your theme.
+This topic describes how to add a custom breakpoint in your theme.

+**Contents**

 * TOC
 {:toc}

 ## Overview
-To add a custom breakpoint to your theme you need to do the following:
+To add a custom breakpoint in your theme, you need to do the following:

 1. Define a variable for the new breakpoint.
-2. Override the library `_responsive.less` file and add the new rule for the new breakpoint.
+2. Override the library `_responsive.less` file, and add the new rule for the new breakpoint.
 3. Implement the screen changes for the new breakpoint.

 ## Add a new breakpoint variable